-Would you like to use engineering and/or science to address solutions to problems that can only be addressed by space missions?
+Would you like to use engineering and/or science to solve problems that can be addressed by space missions?
 If yes, consider applying to the Summer School Alpbach.

-This year, sixty European engineering and science students will be chosen to participate in the 38th year of the Summer School Alpbach tradition, a ten day learning opportunity held in the beautiful Austrian Alps.
-Accepted participants will be engaged in an in-depth learning experience.
-Over ten days participants will attend stimulating lectures on various aspects of space science and technology and will work intensely within a smaller group to define and design a space mission, all under the supervision of noted scientific and engineering experts within the field.
+This year, sixty European engineering and science students will be chosen to participate in the 41st Summer School Alpbach, a ten day learning opportunity held in the beautiful Austrian Alps.
+Participants will be engaged in an in-depth learning experience.
+Over ten days they will attend stimulating lectures on various aspects of space science and engineering and will work intensely within smaller groups to define and design a space mission under the supervision of noted scientific and engineering experts within the field.